ijadux2/forge/README.md

 # Forge - A Home-Manager Like Tool for Fedora

-A lightweight configuration management tool for Fedora that provides dotfile management and package installation functionality through a centralized TOML configuration.
+A lightweight configuration management tool for Fedora that provides COPR repository management, dotfile management and package installation functionality through a centralized TOML configuration.

 ## Overview

 Forge is a bash script that helps you manage your Fedora system configuration by:
+- Managing COPR repositories (enable/disable automatically)
 - Installing and managing system packages via dnf
 - Managing dotfiles through symlinks to actual files
 - Centralized configuration via a single `forge.toml` file